It was 8:00 am & I leapt from bed (something that quite literally, *never* happens in my house). “Did I just hear what I think I heard?”

 4: Make Your Shop Look Like It’s Been Around a While

 Make sure everything is filled in on your shop page.
-Post an announcement, detail your policies, fill out your about page.
-Make it easy to find information about you when they need and want to, and it will give your potential customers peace of mind.
+Make it easy for your potential buyers to find information about you when they need and want to, and it will give them peace of mind about purchasing from you.

 5: Market Your Product